cristian90210/urlpreview/README.md

 * Execute npm install
 * Execute npm run start
 * Listen on port 3000
+* Post service on /link-preview
+* Use Json params:
+{
+    "url": "url-get-info"
+}

 ### Who do I talk to? ###